 If you have a young dog, then children’s Benadryl is recommended.
 This is the liquid form of Benadryl but doesn’t contain any alcohol.
-It’s the only liquid form of Benadryl that’s safe to give to your dog.
+It’s the only liquid form that’s safe to give to your dog.

 If you’re going to give your dog the liquid form, take care to convert the dosage correctly.
 A 5 ml dosage of Benadryl will be the equivalent of 12.5 mg of diphenhydramine.

-The easiest way to give your dog the liquid form of Benadryl is to use a syringe to squirt it into their mouth.
+The easiest way to give your dog the liquid form is to use a syringe to squirt it into their mouth.
 If you’re having trouble getting them to take it this way, try squirting water first to get your dog used to the sensation.

 What dogs should not be given it?

 It’s not recommended to give Benadryl to a pregnant dog, unless your vet advises you otherwise.

 It’s also not recommended for dogs which suffer from some health conditions.
 Examples are: